MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/containers_welcome.md

 Windows containers provide operating system level virtualization that allows multiple isolated applications to be run on a single system.
 Windows Containers provides two different types of container runtime, each with a different degree of application isolation.
 Windows Server Containers achieve isolation through namespace and process isolation and Hyper-V Containers encapsulates each container in a light weight virtual machine.
 In addition to two runtimes, both can be managed with either PowerShell or Docker.
 This documentation provides a quick start guide for both runtimes, management experiences as well details deployment and management operations.

-> Windows Containers and the Windows Container documentation is in an early pre-release.
-Container functionality and documentation are subject to change.
+> This is preliminary content and subject to change.

 # Technical Documentation